Indrani Mukerjea: Sheena Bora murder case

 In 2015 Indrani Mukerjea was arrested by Mumbai Police in connection with the alleged murder of her daughter, Sheena Bora, in 2012.

 She was sent to judicial custody at a women's-only prison in Byculla Jail, Mumbai.

 The Central Bureau of Investigation (CBI) took over the case and filed charges against Indrani under the Indian Penal Code Sections 302 (murder), 201 (causing disappearance of evidence), 34 (criminal conspiracy), 420 (cheating and forgery), 364 (kidnapping) and 120-B (conspiracy).
 CBI officials contended that Peter and Indrani Mukerjea had siphoned off money from INX Media and parked it in an offshore bank account in Sheena Bora's name.
 The CBI speculated this financial angle as a motive for Sheena Bora's murder.

 Sheena Bora was also in a relationship with Peter Mukerjea's son from earlier marriage, Rahul, which Indrani Mukerjea disapproved of.

 While in custody, Mukerjea informed the court in 2016 that she had translated 700 verses of the Bhagavad Gita into English from Sanskrit.
 She had sought permission from a CBI court in Mumbai to publish them.

 In 2017, following a jail inmate's death due to alleged torture by jail officials, Indrani and 200 other prisoners in Byculla women's prison were booked for rioting.
 The jail officials accused of murdering the inmate are currently being tried in a fast-track court.

 After her bail plea was rejected by the Bombay High Court, the Supreme Court granted her bail in 2022 after more than 6 years as an undertrial, and she returned home to her Worli residence.
 The Court while granting bail, noted that of the 237 prosecution witnesses, 185 witnesses still remain to be examined, and there was no sign of the trial completing soon.

 Her bail conditions included surrendering her passport, not contacting any of the witnesses, and not seeking adjournment of the case.

-Showreel

-Based on available sources, Netflix has released a docuseries titled The Indrani Mukerjea Story: Buried Truth, which explores the notorious 2015 case involving Indrani Mukerjea, accused of the murder of her daughter, Sheena Bora.
-It was originally set to premiere on Netflix on February 23, 2024, but was delayed to February 29, 2024, following a Bombay High Court order requiring prior screening by India’s Central Bureau of Investigation due to concerns about witness impact in an ongoing investigation.
+In 2024, Netflix released a docuseries The Indrani Mukerjea Story: Buried Truth, which explored the case.